wesreisz/wesreisz.github.io/_posts/2014-12-24-moving_to_github.md

 ```
 jekyll serve --watch
 ```
 allows you to make realtime changes as you go and get immediate feedback.
 How cool is that?
-All that was left was for me to integrate into my newly designed sight. (...and of course push to github.)
+All that was left was for me to integrate into my newly designed site. (...and of course push to github.)

 ### Recap
 So let's recap.
 I have: